vonshednob/metaindex/README.md

 Afterwards you can start searching for files by metadata, like this:

     metaindex find

 ## Searching

 Search queries for use with `metaindex find` allow you to search

- - for files that have a metadata tag: `metaindex find resolution?`
+ - for files that have a metadata tag: `metaindex find resolution:`
  - for files that have a metadata tag with a certain value: `metaindex find title:"dude, where is my car"`
  - for files that have any metadata tag with a certain value: `metaindex find "just anything"`